14 Things to do in Cusco, Peru

 10. Chocolate Museum

 Peru is one of the world’s biggest cacao producers.
-A delicious and fun thing to do in Cusco is visiting a chocolate museum or Beans to Bar, learn about the cacao, taste pure cacao, or do a chocolate workshop.
-Cacao gave farmers the chance to transform from coca (raw material for cocaine) to cacao farms.
+A delicious and fun thing to do in Cusco is to visit a chocolate museum or Beans to Bar, learn about the cacao, taste pure cacao, or do a chocolate workshop.
+Cacao gave farmers a chance to transform from coca (raw material for cocaine) to cacao farms.

 12. Viewpoints sunset